gscottqueen/user-guide/about.md

 ```
 #DadLife
-I took some time off to be about that #DadLife, and now I have two girls, Gwyneth (2.5yrs) and Olivia (8mo).
+I took some time off to be about that #DadLife, and now I have two girls.
 The world is much different now, and I am 100% ok with it.
 They are the coolest thing I have ever done, and I live for spending time with them.
 ```

 > Durring Covid 19